skellis46/slipbox/two women dancing.md

 ---

- >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag]
+ >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.

+ -- Bo Burnham [-@burnham-2021-inside n.pag]

 > Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
-But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.[Victor de Moléon (1836), in @chateau-2016-screensa pp.49-50]
+But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.

+-- Victor de Moléon (1836) [in @chateau-2016-screensa pp.49-50]

 ## Two young people and their camera